Guest Lecture in Pronouns: Vagrant

 Kirby Conrod

-Dr. Conrod is a linguist and scholar sort of at large.
+Dr. Conrod is a linguist at Swarthmore College.
 They write about transgender stuff, the linguistics of pronouns, and ways to work with your brain.